aviate-labs/fmt.mo/README.md

 # Format Package

-Implements conversions to and from string representations of basic data types.
+Implements conversions to and from textual representations of basic data types.

+## Supported Basic Types

+- `Nat`
+- `Int`